mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 For **Amazon Elastic Container Registry**, you will need to configure registry authentication separately through [IAM roles](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_EKS.html).

 When choosing the **Existing docker-registry secret**, you will need to add this secret to the `default` ServiceAccount manually, or provide registry authentication configuration in another way (depending on which registry authentication options the Kubernetes cluster vendor is offering).
-You can choose between Static crdentials and [IRSA authentication](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html)
+You can choose between Static credentials and [IRSA authentication](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).

 For **Google Cloud Container Registry**, the supported authentication is [workload identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
 You will need to supply the following:

 * `Registry Name`: google container registry full path name — for example `my-google-account-id/my-registry/dev-repo`.
 * `Registry URL`: container or artifact registry host — for example `us.gcr.io` or `europe-west4-docker.pkg.dev`.
 * `GCP Service Account`: [google service account](https://cloud.google.com/iam/docs/service-accounts) — for example `service-account-name@project-id.iam.gserviceaccount.com`.
-* `Kubernetes Service Account`: the kubernetes service account that will be created and annotated with your google service account during post configuration.
-You need to [bind](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to) the kubernetes service account to your google service account.
+* `Kubernetes Service Account`: the Kubernetes service account that will be created and annotated with your google service account during post configuration.
+You need to [bind](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#authenticating_to) the Kubernetes service account to your google service account.

     Below is an example how to bind a google cloud service account to a kubernetes service account: